wfjm/s370-perf/doc/s370_perf_ana.md

 with three additional columns
 - **n-cp**: number of clock cycles, calculated dividing the instruction time shown in the `tpi` column by the clock period.
-- **e-cp**: show how much of the clock cycle number is from an integer value, given in percent of the clock period.
+- **e-cp**: shows how much `n-cp` deviates from an integer value, given in percent of the clock period.
 - **mcc**: the `n-cp` value rounded to the nearest integer.